What to Expect Before, During, and After Anesthesia

 After local and regional anesthesia, the numb area will slowly start to regain sensation again.
 Your child may then start to feel some discomfort there.
 Depending on the procedure and whether sedation was used, your child might be able to go home within a few hours.

 Kids who have general anesthesia go to the PACU (post-anesthesia care unit) after their procedure or surgery.
 In the PACU, doctors and nurses watch kids very closely as they wake up.
-Parents usually can join their child in the PACU.
+Parents can usually join their child in the PACU.
 Expect your child to be sleepy for an hour or so.
-Some kids feel sick to their stomach, irritable, or confused when waking up.
+Some kids feel sick to the stomach, irritable, or confused when waking up.
 They may have a dry throat from the breathing tube.

 Going Home